voskchan/Vosk-github-pages/index.md

 - Addition of Contact requirement when creating an Appointment
 - Additional JUnit tests to further cover edge cases

+During the process of enhancing this artifact I was able to see how much progress I have made in my coding ability.
+The original test cases for the project did pass a coverage test for the entire code but when it came to actual test cases it left many possibilities for failure open.
+Returning to these tests I was able to see the issues with them having more experience than I had when I created the code.
+Creating the ServiceDriver class to run the application was also an area of big improvement.
+In the original implementation there was not a way to keep a Contact list and an Appointment list running at the same time. by creating the ServiceDriver class I was able to resolve this issue and allow for an application that keeps track of both.

+This artifact improvement helped me to reach course outcomes 1, 2, and 4.
+By creating clean code that is well commented I can help to build a collaborative enviroment for any team that could be potentially working with my code later.
+It also achieves professional level communications adapted for the audience that will be working with the code.
+By creating the ServiceDriver class I was able to use my abilities to create a well-founded solution to the problem of the artifact not having any sort of user interface.

 ## Algorithms and Data Structure: File Encryption

 The artifact I chose for this category was my work in file encryption in CS 405.
 The original creation of this application took an input file and then, using a hardcoded password, performed an XOR cipher on the file.
 It then output the file as two seperate files, one encrypted and the other decrypted from running the XOR xipher again.
 I chose this artifact as it showcases my ability to create secure code and create a more secure cipher.